Jean Segura Player Props: Marlins vs. Braves

 Jean Segura At The Plate

-- In 27 games played this year, he has not gone deep.
+- He has not gone deep in his 28 games this year.

-- Segura has driven in a run in two games this year, with multiple runs batted in once.
+- Segura has picked up an RBI in two games this year, with multiple runs batted in once.

-- He has scored in eight of 27 games so far this season.
+- He has scored a run in nine of 28 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.